·

 o Shoots: darkened, soft, or shriveled.

-o Trunk: if a scratch under the bark shows brown tissue, it is dead.
+o Trunk: a scratch under the bark showing brown tissue indicates death.

 Pruning Frost-Damaged Parts